 A study released by the Centers for Medicare & Medicaid Services reported a direct link between nursing home staffing levels and the quality of care provided by nursing homes.
 According to the report, quality of care declined once certain staffing thresholds were not met.
 The study concluded the following:

-• RNs and Licensed Practical Nurses (LPNs) must spend at least 1.3 hours per
+- RNs and Licensed Practical Nurses (LPNs) must spend at least 1.3 hours per resident per day.

 In 2002, the U.S. Department of Health and Human Services recommended that patients receive a minimum of two hours of care each day from nurses aides.
 The study found that 54 percent of nursing homes currently fall below the proposed minimum standard, putting residents at risk for a myriad of negligence-related injuries, including medication dosage errors.
 The report also recommended that patients receive at least 12 minutes of care each day from registered nurses.
 It is estimated that 31 percent of nursing homes do not meet that standard.

 Protect Your Family and Loved Ones from Abuse

 To protect your loved ones from under-staffing, it is important to ask about the facility’s employee to patient ratio and periodically request updates on staffing levels since it is subject to change.

 How else can you stop nursing homes from putting profits over quality care?
 You hit them where it hurts most – the bottom line.
 Recent jury verdicts have sent a message to nursing homes that under-staffing will not be tolerated and nursing homes will be held accountable for the harm their behavior causes to residents.